emmacarli/pulsar_data_analysis_acreroad/README.md

-What I've run on my Ubuntu 18.04 64 bit to install PRESTO, for use in _Python_:
+What I've run on my Ubuntu 18.04 64 bit, with Anaconda python 3, to install PRESTO, TEMPO and PINT:

 	sudo apt-get update